 EvasionThe attacker sends portions of the exploit in crafted packets that the IDS mistakenly does not consider.
 This can be done e.g. by inserting data in the payload of a TCP SYN.

-Unicode evasion The attacker bypasses the IDS by encoding the packets in Unicode (UTF-8 and UTF-16), which features code points for multiple representations of the same character.
+Unicode evasion The attacker bypasses the IDS by encoding the packets in Unicode (UTF-8 and UTF-16), by sending a large amount of bogus traffic.

-The attacker overwhelms the IDS capacity (CPU, RAM, disk space, network bandwidth)
+DoS The attacker overwhelms the IDS capacity (CPU, RAM, disk space, network bandwidth)